ryanpecha/Git-Visualizer/GitVisualizer/GitVisualizer/backend/Github/GitHubAPI_for_frontend.md

 ## API:
 - CreateAuthenticatedGit(int i): returns a String URL for which you can use git clone on that URL.
 The parameter selects which element of **repos** you can to retrieve.
+- CreateAuthenticatedGit(String url): returns a String URL for which you can use git clone on that URL.
+The parameter is the a url you want to make an authenticated URL out of. url should be in the format "github.com/[user]/[repoName].git".

 - None of the methods below should block.
 Hopefully, your frontend UI won't freeze due to the following methods: